hraberg/akeem/README.md

 Akeem is a small JIT-ed subset of R5RS Scheme written in x86-64 assembler as an experiment.

 Only tested on Linux.
 Written in GNU Assembler using AT&T syntax.
+Akeem depends on [glibc](https://www.gnu.org/software/libc/manual/html_mono/libc.html).

 ## Implementation Notes / Ideas